antronerds/r2-tutorials/original/R2Tutorials.md

     values of multiple genes expressed as a single value) as well, where you could create a track containing only value information for the patients, and test this track to clinical parameters.
-We again select ‘Relate 2 tracks’ from the main menu and navigate to the next page.
+We again select ï¿½Relate 2 tracksï¿½ from the main menu and navigate to the next page.
 2. From the track options, we choose a categorical track for X (inss stage), and a numerical one for Y (nti\_surv\_overall) and navigate